MBL is committed to providing resources that honor individuality and encourage diversity. Diversity takes many forms:

 Women have always played a vital role in science and the history of MBL.
 In fact, some of the funds used to purchased the original land for the MBL and to erect its first building came from the Woman’s Education Association of Boston.
 Today women make up almost half of the workforce.

 The Genetic Information Nondiscrimination Act (GINA) was signed into law by President George W. Bush on May 21, 2008, and prohibits discrimination in employment and health insurance based on genetic information.
 The National Library of Medicine offers a guide to understanding genetic conditions on their website.

 MBL promotes the hiring of qualified veterans in honor of the sacrifice veterans have made for their country.
-If you are a veteran and would like to self-identify, please complete the Veteran’s Invitation form (pdf) and return it to the Human Resources Office.
+Employees who wish to make changes to their veteran status should contact Human Resources.
 If you are a veteran with experience to share, or if you know someone who is, please visit the Veterans History Project and consider adding your first-hand account.
 If you don’t know a veteran, you might want to spend some time on the website listening to stories from veterans that range from World War I to the Afghanistan/Iraq conflicts.

 Unless undue hardship prohibits such procedures, the Marine Biological Laboratory makes every effort to accommodate the religious observances and practices of employees and prospective employees.